Effects of cosmological model assumptions on galaxy redshift survey measurements: Effects of Model Assumptions on Constraints

+\end{flushleft} Solid line is derived without any assumptions about background cosmology other than the assumptions leading to Eq.~(\ref{eq:thetadelta}) in Sec.~{\ref{sec:rsd}}.
 The predictions are encouraging.
-Even if no assumptions are made about background cosmology {\em Euclid} can measure growth with a precision better than 3.5\% up to $z = 1.6$.
-Simply assuming FRW background brings the constraints down to 3.0\% for low redshifts.
+Even if no assumptions are made about background cosmology {\em Euclid} can measure growth with a precision better than 2.0\$.
+Simply assuming FRW background brings the constraints down to 1.5\%.
 As expected, the constraints get better as we limit ourselves to models with a reduced number of basic parameters.
-Assuming wCDM or $\Lambda$CDM cosmologies improves $\sigma_f/f$ to 2.5\%.
-If we used a fixed geometry when analysing RSD the precision would be about 2\% at intermediate redshifts.
+Assuming wCDM or $\Lambda$CDM cosmologies further improves constraints on $\sigma_f/f$.
+If we used a fixed geometry when analysing RSD the precision would be below 1\% at intermediate redshifts.

 Fig.~\ref{fig:sf} clearly shows how big is the impact of assumptions about geometry on the measurements of growth.
 We see a significant improvement even if we only consider a FRW cosmology - similar to the assumption required to parametrize the RSD constraints.
 The constraints on $f$ improve by a factor of more than two when we go from the most general case where we make no assumptions about background cosmology to the best case scenario where we assume that the geometry is known perfectly from other observations. \begin{flushleft}